16isaac-cook/chisel-react/README.md

 ## How To Use

-The project runs on the `electron` package with some extra packages added on for convenience.
 After cloning the repo you'll need to run `npm install` to get the required packages, then run `npm start` to launch the program using electron.

 ## Credits